zthh626/zthh626/README.md

 ## Some Fun Projects

+- **Simple NFC Utilities:** iOS app for reading/writing to NFC tags, [read more about it here](https://zthh.dev/projects/simple-nfc-utilities)
 - **Sports Prediction Algorithm:** Predicting NBA games with a 70% accuracy rate has been a fun and challenging project.
 - **Trading Bot:** Designing a multi-layered trading bot to automate strategies across different exchanges.
 - **UVic Environmental Engineering Club:** Leading a team to create an unmanned surface vehicle for microplastics filtration.